joe-fuentes/Flashcard-Generator/README.md

 _"... was the first president of the United States."_

-This is useful for building flash card applications that forces users to remember the important part of a sentence, and is [a common device in educational applications](https://en.wikipedia.org/wiki/Cloze_test).

-A flash card built this way has three parts:
+This flash card has three parts:

 1. The **full text**.
 This is the entire sentence users need to remember:  _"George Washington was the first president of the United States."_